ProjectsGm2/Gm2-Wordpress-Suite/readme.txt

 textareas.
 Click this button to fetch best-practice suggestions from ChatGPT for the selected content type.
 ChatGPT is told which content type is being analyzed and instructed to return an array of short, measurable rules for each requested category.
+Each array should contain 3–5 concise guidelines.
+Focus and long-tail keyword entries should describe how to research or choose keywords rather than listing any specific phrases.
 The results are saved automatically so you can refine them at any time.
 ChatGPT is instructed to respond **only with JSON** where each key matches one of the slugs you provided and each value is an array of rules.

 Category names returned by ChatGPT may contain spaces or hyphens.
 These are normalized to use underscores when saving so keys like "SEO Title" or